Source: Phys.org

 Automatic guidance, whereby a GPS-based system steers the tractor in a much more precise pattern than the driver is capable of is a tremendous success story.
 Safety concerns currently limit completely driverless capability to smaller machines.
 Fully autonomous or robotic field machines have begun to be employed in small-scale high profit-margin agriculture such as wine grapes, nursery plants and some fruits and vegetables.

 Autonomous machines can replace people performing tedious tasks, such as hand-harvesting vegetables.
-They use sensor technologies, including that can detect things like location and size of stalks and leaves to inform their mechanical processes.
+They use sensor technologies, including machine vision that can detect things like location and size of stalks and leaves to inform their mechanical processes.
 Japan is a trend leader in this area.
 Typically, agriculture is performed on smaller fields and plots there, and the country is an innovator in robotics.
 But autonomous machines are becoming more evident in the US, particularly in California where much of the country's specialty crops are grown.

 The development of flying robots gives rise to the possibility that most field-crop scouting currently done by humans could be replaced by UAVs with machine vision and hand-like grippers.
 Many scouting tasks, such as for insect pests, require someone to walk to distant locations in a field, grasp plant leaves on representative plants and turn them over to see the presence or absence of insects.
 Researchers are developing technologies to enable such flying robots to do this without human involvement.